MyMonero – How to create and use Monero web wallet, is it safe? + review

 Sending XMR from MyMonero

-Similar to receiving funds, sending funds from your wallet to another is same.
-You’ll need a receiver address and additionally you’ll be asked to set a privacy level for your transaction.
-Also you may need to enter the payment ID depending on to whom and where you are sending coins.
+Previously you were asked to set a privacy level for your transaction.
+Also you may also need to enter the payment ID depending on to whom and where you are sending coins.
+This part is no longer needed now.
+Just enter amount, address and click send.

 Payment ID: